emestabillo/Thesis/README.md

 ### See it live here: https://em-estabillo-thesis.netlify.com/

 Front End challenge:
-Create a responsive HTML page based on the following design with no frontend frameworks or libraries (bootstrap, react, font awesome, etc.):
+Create a responsive HTML page based on the attached design without using any frontend frameworks or libraries (bootstrap, react, font awesome, etc.):

 ![design](design.png)